giacomoorsini/Building_a_profile-HMM_for_Kunitz_domain/README.md

 4. Once all entries are displayed, click on `Update List` (with Jmol as the viewer)
 5. Submit the query

-Once the request has been completed (might take few minutes), download the MSA in FASTA format (`msa.fasta`).
+Once the request has been completed (it might take a few minutes), download the MSA in FASTA format (`msa.fasta`).

-&emsp;<u>Note</u>: To check that the MSA is correct, download the Multiple Alignment Results (`msa.dat`) or look at the resaults in the web page: all sequences must have an RMSD <2.
+&emsp;<u>Note</u>: To check that the MSA is correct, download the Multiple Alignment Results (`msa.dat`) or look at the results on the web page: all sequences must have an RMSD <2.
 If this is not the case, remove those entries (`grep -v`) from the PDB codes file (`pdb_codes_ref.txt`), re-run the MSA, and download the new file (`msa_ref.fasta`).

 ### 1.3.
 (Optional) Trimming the MSA
-After having retrieved an MSA, we can addittionally trimm the alignment and check for eventual redundant entries.
+After retrieving an MSA, we can trim the alignment and check for eventual redundant entries.
 Poorly aligned or highly gapped regions can influence the resulting HMM profile, so trim these areas with the following commands:
 ```
 grep . msa.fasta |awk '{if (substr($1,1,1)==">") {printf "\n%s ",$1} else {printf "%s",$0}}'|less
 ```
 First, identify `pos1` and `pos2`, the initial and final position of the residues to include.
-Then procede with the trimming:
+Then proceed with the trimming:
 ```
 grep . msa.fasta |awk '{if (substr($1,1,1)==">") {printf "\n%s ",$1} else {printf "%s",$0}}'|awk '{print $1; print toupper(substr($2,pos1,pos2))}'>msa_trimm.fasta
 ```
 - `grep .`: remove empty lines.
 - `awk`: it's a language to modify text files.
 Between "'{}'" are written the instructions used to clean the fasta file (for more details follow [this link](https://www.geeksforgeeks.org/awk-command-unixlinux-examples/)).
-We want to remove everything except the PDB id and the chain, followed by the sequence, in uppercases, from `pos1` to `pos2`.
+We want to remove everything except the PDB ID and the chain, followed by the sequence, in uppercase, from `pos1` to `pos2`.

 After trimming, check that there are no duplicated sequences within the MSA.
 If there are, remove one of the sequences (duplicate sequences can introduce redundancy and potentially bias the model training process).
 To do so, upload the trimmed file (`msa_trimm.fasta`) to the [Align](https://www.uniprot.org/aligng) tool at the UniProt website, and delete manually (using vim, vi, nano or any other text editor) the FASTA entry and sequence of one of the duplicated sequences.

 ## 2. HMM Generation
 The second step consists in the generation of the HMM profile from the selected PDB entities.
 It's performance will be first verifyed on the training set.

 ### 2.1.
-Train an HMM profile
+Train a HMM profile

 Once the (trimmed) MSA is ready, build the HMM profile (where `kunitz_mod.hmm` will be the output HMM profile and `msa_trimm.fasta` is the input MSA):
 ```